Digized/TBS/README.md

 # TBS (Turn based strategy)
+Game for my friends to play a turn based civilization like game.

 Ok I think I possibly have an idea of how I'm going to do the turn based strategy game.